robert-laws/portfolio-project-july-2019-react-front-end/README.md

 Please refer to each project's style guidelines and guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.

-1. Fork the repo on GitHub
+1. Fork the repository on GitHub
 1. Clone the project to your own machine
 1. Commit changes to your own branch
 1. Push your work back up to your fork